Silvina Luna

-Silvina Noelia Luna Stavrópulos (born June 21, 1980) is an Argentinian model, actress and vedette born in Rosario, Santa Fe Province, Argentina.
+Silvina Noelia Luna (21 June 1980 – 31 August 2023) was an Argentine model, actress and vedette.

 Career

 After finishing school at the age of 17, she moved to Buenos Aires and worked as a secretary and a model.
 She later lived in Miami for a year, before returning to Argentina, where she appeared as a participant on Big Brother 2.

-She currently works with the modeling agency of Ricardo Piñeiro.
+In later years she worked with the modelling agency of Ricardo Piñeiro, and participated in the reality diving competition Celebrity Splash!

-She has taken theatre classes with Julio Chávez, and has guest-starred on some TV shows.
+Luna took theatre classes with Julio Chávez, and guest-starred on television shows.

-She is currently participating in the reality diving competition Celebrity Splash!

-In July 2014 she was hospitalized with kidney stones.
-She blamed her cosmetic surgeon for the problem because of the use of methacrylate on her buttocks.